Previous dayMarch 24, 2026Next day

 11.1 km---✓ ReviewedUSGS →

-On March 24, 2026 at 19:28 UTC, a magnitude 2.7 earthquake struck 93 km SW of Nikolski, Alaska.
-It arrived roughly 6 hours after a larger magnitude 2.9 mainshock in the same 20 km area, placing it within the typical aftershock window.
-The hypocenter lay at 11.1 km, placing this in the shallow crustal category.
+Seismographs logged a magnitude 2.7 earthquake 93 km SW of Nikolski, Alaska with origin time 19:28 UTC on March 24, 2026.
+Coming 6 hours after a magnitude 2.9 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+The event originated approximately 11.1 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 52.329°, -169.809°.
+Coordinates: 52.329°, -169.809°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-24